+Sometimes, especially in the dead of summer when bug activity is at its highest, it feels like the mosquitoes never die off and go away.
+It might seem like that, but mosquitoes have a life cycle just like everything else.
 Have you ever wondered what the life of a mosquito is like?
 Learn more about how this pesky insect lives and breeds in order to better understand how it can be stopped.
 A mosquito goes through four individual stages during its lifecycle.
-It lives first as an egg, then as a larva, then a pupa and finally as an adult.
+It lives first as an egg, then as a larva, then as a pupa and finally as an adult.

 The Egg Stage

 Female mosquitoes seek out standing water or damp soil that will soon be flooded with water in which to lay their eggs.
 For some mosquito species, the eggs float on the surface of stagnant water and stick together to form a sort of raft.
-Each mosquito egg "raft" can contain up to 200 individual eggs.
-Other species simply lay single eggs.
-Some eggs are left all winter before hatching.
-However, most mosquito eggs hatch within 48 hours.
+Each mosquito egg "raft" can contain up to 200 individual eggs, while other species simply lay single eggs.
+Some eggs are left all winter before hatching, however, most mosquito eggs hatch within 48 hours.

 The Larval Stage

-Mosquito eggs hatch into mosquito larvae.
-These larvae live in the same water where the eggs were laid and come to the surface to breathe.
-Some species of mosquito larvae are equipped with siphon tubes for breathing while others attach to plants to get necessary air.
+For the next stage in the life cycle, mosquito eggs hatch into mosquito larvae.
+These larvae live in the same water where the eggs were laid and will come to the surface to breathe.
+Some species of mosquito larvae are equipped with siphon tubes for breathing, while others attach to plants to get necessary air.
 Organic matter and microorganisms in the water become the mosquito larva's main form of sustenance.
-While the larvae eat and live, they shed their skins four times to grow larger.
+While the larvae eat and live, they shed their skins four times, growing larger each time.
 After the fourth molt, the larva becomes a pupa.

 The Pupal Stage

-During the pupal stage, mosquito pupae stop eating and no longer molt.
-However, they do still move and respond to changes in the light during this resting stage of development.
-The mosquito pupal stage is very similar to when a caterpillar is in a cocoon during its transformation into a butterfly.
+During the pupal stage, mosquito pupae stop eating and no longer molt but they do still move and respond to changes in the light during this resting stage of development.
+The mosquito pupal stage is similar to when a caterpillar is in a cocoon during its transformation into a butterfly.
 Inside the pupa, a fully grown mosquito is developing.
-Mosquito species common to the Southern U.S. only stay in the pupal stage for about two days during the warmth of the summer.
+Mosquito species common to the Southern U.S. only stay in the pupal stage for about two days, during the warmth of the summer.
 At the end of this metamorphosis, the skin of the pupa splits to allow an adult mosquito to emerge.

 The Adult Stage

 After learning more about the mosquito's life, it's easy to see how essential it is to clear away any stagnant water left lying around your home.
-Still water is absolutely essential to a mosquito's young life and breeding potential.
+Still water, where even a few teaspoons of standing water is enough, is absolutely essential to a mosquito's young life and breeding potential.
 Deny them the opportunity to establish themselves in your yard by being diligent about checking for water after heavy rains.
+Even humid days could bring about enough water for a mosquito to have a party in.
+Don't forget about things like a child's pool, pet bowls, bird baths and anything else you normally keep water in.
+Those items need to be cleaned out regularly to prevent mosquitoes and other bugs from thinking it could be their new home.